 Services for Students with DisabilitiesThe Services for Students with Disabilities (SSD) Office coordinates support services and accommodations for students with a disability who self-identify and provide verification of their disability while attending Columbia.
 Disabilities include physical, psychological, and learning disabilities, and may be permanent or temporary.

 Students with a disability must register with the SSD Office to receive accommodations based upon their disability.
 The SSD Office has adaptive equipment and software in a dedicated computer lab.
 The SSD Office also works with faculty and staff to provide in- class and other campus accommodations.
-While all students with a disability are encouraged to contact the SSD Office about services as early as possible, deaf and hearing impaired students should contact the Coordinator of Interpreting Services as soon as they are admitted into Columbia to make the necessary arrangements for services at (312) 369-8295/voice or (312) 267-2453/video phone or colum.edu/interpretingservices.
+While all students with a disability are encouraged to contact the SSD Office about services as early as possible, deaf and hearing impaired students should contact the Coordinator of Interpreting Services as soon as they are admitted into Columbia to make the necessary arrangements for services at (312) 369-8295/voice or colum.edu/interpretingservices.
+Video phone is available on site.

 Grievance Procedure for Students with Disabilities